 RSE’s beginnings were nothing short of extraordinary, if not downright surprising.
 But now 60 years later, the roots we planted in progressive thinking, charitable ideals, and inclusive staffing are stronger than ever before.

 Our beloved founder Jean Runyon was known in Sacramento prior to starting RSE as a gregarious, kind-natured supporter of the arts and one hell of a party planner.
 But upon meeting Estelle Saltzman and starting The Runyon Agency in 1976, she became known as one of the first women to head up a PR firm in Sacramento, or anywhere for that matter.

 While our glass-shattering beginning may have shaped who we are as an agency, our ongoing partnerships have shaped what we strive to be as an agency.
 Our work throughout the years alongside some of California’s most dedicated and impactful organizations has continually inspired us to look within our own walls and ask ourselves, “how can we be better?”

-Taking cues from our work experience and our founders’ principals, we have established committees devoted to Diversity and Inclusion in our workplace (DEI), Mental Wellness (Work on Wellness/WOW), and honor our namesake with a day of giving back every year, known as “Jeanitude.”
+Taking cues from our work experience and our founders’ principals, we have established committees devoted to Diversity, Equity, Inclusion and Belonging in our workplace (DEIB), Mental Wellness (Work on Wellness/WOW), and honor our namesake with a day of giving back every year, known as “Jeanitude.”